Xmetalfanx/linuxSetup/README.md

 ## Goals

-To have scripts that can run on various distros that assist in many of the post install tasks that users run, setting up Linux.
+To have scripts that can run on various distros that assist in many of the post install tasks.

 - [Tasks these scripts can perform](/documentation/tasks.md)